didiersmith/steve/chapters/default-provisions.md

 ## 0. Default Provisions

 "Bugger!" swore Steve.
-"Damn and blast!"
-Default provisions were never supposed to be triggered.
-"What the hell happened?"
+"Damn and blast!
+What the hell happened?"

-"It was the islanders," explained Gabe.
+"It was the islanders!" explained Gabe.
 "They kept fiddling around with StevieNix, trying to figure out how it worked.
 They found out it's not really Newtonian.
 Then they found out about evolution."

 "So?"

-"I think their thinking is that, because evolution exists, they no longer need you to explain their creation.
+"Their thinking is that, because evolution exists, they no longer need you to explain their creation.
 Evolution just did everything."

 "Evolution did everything?
 From what, sludge?"